NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B) pushes on block
 - 2BA(A) charge time reduced by 1
 - 2BAA(B) transitions one frame slower
+- RB
-- RB first hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce; hitbox disappears one frame earlier
+  - First hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce
+  - Hitbox disappears one frame earlier
 - RB(A) has more lift
+- JB
-- JB landing hit has one more frame duration; grabbable; more stun
+  - Landing hit has one more frame duration
+  - Grabbable
+  - More stun
 - J6B added with slight forward drift at startup
+- JA
+  - Is unblockable
-- JA is unblockable; has 10 frames super armor on startup, has forward or backwards momentum with 6 or 4; three frames less landing lag (TODO: -2 frames now?)
+  - Has 10 frames super armor on startup
+  - Has forward or backwards momentum with 6 or 4
+  - Three frames less landing lag (TODO: -2 frames now?)
+- 5A
-- 5A hand hitbox does not appear on the first frame; slightly more lift
+  - Hand hitbox does not appear on the first frame
+  - Slightly more lift
+- 5A(B)
+  - Stuns longer
-- 5A(B) stuns longer; knee hitbox does not appear on the first frame; slightly more lift
+  - Knee hitbox does not appear on the first frame
+  - Slightly more lift
+- 4A
+  - Window improved
-- 4A window improved; works against projectiles
+  - Works against projectiles
+- Act4A
+  - Comes out faster
+  - Unblockable
+  - Untechable
+  - Unsubbable
-- Act4A comes out faster, unblockable, untechable, and unsubbable, teleports closer to opponent
+  - Teleports closer to opponent
+- 2A
+  - Cannot be teched
-- 2A cannot be teched; close and far hitboxes size increases so the attack has no gaps where the GFX are; traps feet of the opponent on hit
+  - Close and far hitboxes size increases so the attack has no gaps where the GFX are
+  - Traps feet of the opponent on hit
+- RA
+  - Made a hard knockdown
-- RA made a hard knockdown; hitbox appears one frame later; elbow hitbox moved to waist; done in a combo is not a hard knockdown and is an instant guard break
+  - Hitbox appears one frame later
+  - Elbow hitbox moved to waist
+  - Done in a combo is not a hard knockdown and is an instant guard break
 - ActJA can be subbed later
 - 2Y is a bounce throw
 - JY subbable window adjusted to match JA (No longer unsafe to sub on hit)